 |Herpes simplex and cytomegalovirus serology|

 Therapy for AML includes remission induction followed by postremission chemotherapy for most patients.
-For some, this is followed by hematopoietic stem cell transplantation (see later).
+For some, this is followed by hematopoietic stem cell transplantation (HSCT) (see later).
 Treatment recommendations for AML vary, taking into account patient age, cytogenetics, and prognostic factors.
 The recommendations are often divided into those for patients younger than 60 and those 60 years and older (Table 1).

-Table 1: Treatment-Related Statistics for AML Stratified by Age
+Table 1: Treatment-Related Statistics for Acute Myeloid Leukemia Stratified by Age

 |Induction chemotherapy||7 + 3||7 + 3|